Post-Selection Inference for Generalized Linear Models with Many Controls: Introduction

-Our work contributes to the small, yet growing literature that avoids imposing ``separation conditions".
-In the context of instrumental regression, \cite{BellChernHans:Gauss} and \cite{BellChenChernHans:nonGauss} provide uniformly valid estimation and inference methods for instrumental variable models, using either post-selection and $\ell_1$ regularization methods to estimate ``optimal instruments".
-They provide a $\sqrt{n}$ consistent, semi-parametrically efficient estimator of the main low-dimensional structural parameter.
-In the context of the linear mean regression model, \cite{BelloniChernozhukovHansenVolume,BelloniChernozhukovHansen2011} proposed a double selection approach to constructing uniformly valid estimation and inference methods, and \cite{c.h.zhang:s.zhang} used one-step corrections to $\ell_1$-regularized estimators, in the context of the linear mean regression model.
-In either case a $\sqrt{n}$-consistent, semi-parametrically efficient estimator of the main low-dimensional regression parameter is provided.
-In the context of the linear quantile regression models, \cite{BelloniChernozhukovKato2013a,BelloniChernozhukovKato2013b} provide uniformly $\sqrt{n}$-consistent estimators and uniformly valid inference methods for least absolute deviations and quantile regressions.
+Our work contributes to a growing literature that avoids imposing separation conditions.
+In the context of instrumental regression, \cite{BellChernHans:Gauss} and \cite{BellChenChernHans:nonGauss} provide uniformly valid estimation and inference methods for instrumental variable models, using either post-selection or $\ell_1$-regularization methods to estimate ``optimal instruments."
+They provide a $\sqrt{n}$-consistent, semi-parametrically efficient estimator of the main low-dimensional structural parameter.
+In the context of the linear mean regression model, \cite{BelloniChernozhukovHansenVolume,BelloniChernozhukovHansen2011} proposed a ``double selection" approach to constructing uniformly valid estimation and inference methods, and \cite{c.h.zhang:s.zhang} used one-step corrections to $\ell_1$-regularized estimators.
+In either case a $\sqrt{n}$-consistent, semi-parametrically efficient estimator of the low-dimensional regression parameter of interest is provided.
+In the the case of linear quantile regression models, \cite{BelloniChernozhukovKato2013a,BelloniChernozhukovKato2013b} provide uniformly $\sqrt{n}$-consistent estimators and uniformly valid inference methods for least absolute deviations and quantile regressions.
 In an independent and contemporaneous work, \cite{vandeGeerBuhlmannRitov2013} propose an approach to inference in generalized linear models, based upon the one-step correction of $\ell_1$-penalized estimator, where the pieces of the corrections are estimated via (approximate) Lasso inversion of the sample information matrix; they also provide theoretical analysis under high-level conditions.
-The approach taken in the present paper is an independent proposal, and relies instead on either ``optimal instrument" strategy, which is related to Neyman's approach to dealing with nuisance parameters, or the ``double selection" strategy.
-Both strategies build upon our own previous contributions (in the context of linear instrumental and mean regression) referenced above.
+The approach taken in the present paper is an independent proposal, and relies instead on either optimal instrument strategy or the double selection strategy which is related to Neyman's approach to dealing with nuisance parameters.